SummaryRead the full fact sheet

 If tooth pulp infection is left untreated, complications could include:

-- Spreading infection – once the pulp becomes infected, it loses its ability to fight the spread of the infection.
-If bacteria find their way into the pulp chamber, the bacteria will multiply unchecked.
-This can cause a severe infection or an endodontic abscess when it spreads into the surrounding bone (a pocket or ‘blister’ of pus).
+- spreading infection – once the pulp becomes infected, it loses its ability to fight the spread of the infection.
+If bacteria find their way into the pulp chamber, the bacteria will multiply.
+This can cause a severe infection or an endodontic abscess (a pocket or ‘blister’ of pus) when it spreads into the surrounding bone

-- Localised bone loss – the infection may spread around the ends of the infected root canal and cause bone loss in the jaw.
+- localised bone loss – the infection may spread around the ends of the infected root canal and erode surrounding jaw bone

-- Loss of tooth – the tooth may have to be removed, which interferes with the person’s ability to bite and chew.
-Tooth replacements such as dentures, bridges and dental implants may not be possible or may not be tolerated.
-They may be more costly and involve other issues that also need to be considered.
+- loss of tooth – the tooth may have to be removed, which interferes with the person’s ability to bite and chew and may affect appearance if the tooth is near the front of the mouth.
+Tooth replacement with dentures, bridges or dental implants are costly and may not be possible or tolerated, especially if the infection has already caused advanced bone loss.

 Diagnosis of tooth pulp problems

-The dentist will listen to your symptoms, examine your teeth and perform other special investigations including taking x-rays.
-These x-rays also help the dentist to plan for the root canal treatment by revealing the number, size and curvature and depth of the roots, and showing how complicated the procedure may be.
+The dentist will listen to your symptoms, examine your teeth and perform other investigations including taking x-rays.
+These x-rays also help the dentist to plan for the root canal treatment by revealing the number, size, shape and depth of the roots, which shows how complicated the procedure may be.

 Root canal procedure

-You may need one or more visits to complete the endodontic treatment, depending on root canals in your tooth.
+You may need more than one visit to complete the treatment, depending on the difficulty of the procedure.
 The exact procedure chosen by your dentist may differ from the procedure outlined here.
 Ask your dentist for further information.

 Cosmetic issues after root canal treatment